itusingh/Botrytis-eudicot/README.md

 Step 5.
 Normalization of read counts
 The script Host_normalization.R processes the read count data and performs normalization.
 Needs to be adjusted per dataset.
-Also make sure to do normalization of host and Bcin separately

-Step 3a: model_means.R - Run Generalized Linear Mixed Model with Negative Binomial on host reads This script inputs counts, sample IDs, and batch information for one host species and outputs for each gene:
+Functions
+Clean read count tables
+Perform TMM normalization
+Calculate counts per million values
+Host and Botrytis cinerea counts should be normalized separately.
+Input
+Gene level count matrices generated from aligned BAM files.

+Step 6.
+Differential expression modeling
+The script model_means.R performs statistical modeling of host gene expression using a generalized linear mixed model with a negative binomial distribution.

+Inputs
+counts.csv containing gene level counts sampleIDs.csv containing sample metadata batch.csv containing batch information

+Outputs per gene
-anova results and variances for each model term emmeans and standard errors
-DEG data for the infected term, including log2FCs and p values Run your sbatch command like this (you don't need to hard-code input files into the script)

-sbatch sbatch_modelmeans.sh /path/to/counts.csv /path/to/sampleIDs.csv /path/to/batch.csv /path/to/output_dir/
+ANOVA results and variance components for each model term Estimated marginal means and standard errors Differential expression results for the infection term including log2 fold change and p values Run your sbatch command like this (you don't need to hard-code input files into the script) sbatch sbatch_modelmeans.sh /path/to/counts.csv /path/to/sampleIDs.csv /path/to/batch.csv /path/to/output_dir/